ezrahall1/how-to-deploy-a-website-on-multiple-EC2-instances-using-Ansible/README.md

-<h1>How to to deploy a website on multiple EC2 instances using Ansible</h1>
+<h1>How to deploy a website on multiple EC2 instances using Ansible</h1>

 <h2>Description</h2>
-In this project I will be demonstrating how to set up a cloud based SIEM, as well as virtual machine in the cloud which will be the honeypot.
-It will have vulnerabilities to the internet which I will monitor and log the attacks from different ip addresses, from different countries all over the world.
-I will extract the failed log on data and ingest it into Azure Sentinel and present it on a world map so you can visualize where the attacks are coming from.
+Ansible is a powerful open-source IT automation tool for IT infrastructure management.
+It allows you to automate repetitive tasks, manage configurations, deploy applications, and orchestrate complex workflows.
+In this project I will be demonstrating how I used Ansible to deploy a website on multiple EC2 instances.
 <br />